AddressFinder/addressfinder-woocommerce/readme.txt

 = Enhance mobile UX =

 User experience is critical to conversion rate.
-By using AddressFinder, your checkout experience is made simple for users inputting fields, greatly reducing required keystrokes on small mobile keyboards.
+By using Addressfinder, your checkout experience is made simple for users inputting fields, greatly reducing required keystrokes on small mobile keyboards.
 Our plugin is responsive and friendly across popular devices and browsers.

 = Dedicated support =